gilliangadiano/ETL-Project/README.md

    * `gillian_notebook.ipynb` - web scraping code to pull movie titles and URLs from IMSDB website and convert to DataFrame
    * `sarah_notebook.ipynb` - code to pull the word count of each 11 bad words and add data to DataFrame
    * `safwan_new.ipynb` - code to pull genre, release date, run time, MPAA rating, and IMDB review score from OMDBApi website
-   * `zach_notebook.ipynb` - code that pushes data into MySQL database
+   * `zach_notebook.ipynb` - code that plots pie chart and pushes final combined csv file (with no nulls) into MySQL database
-   * `droppingNullRows.sql` - SQL code to remove null values from database
    * `Sarah_visualization.ipynb` - MatPlotLib graphs used for analysis

 ### Output Folder